DaDevFox/KC_ReskinEngine/Guide.md

 	// This part adds the skin to the ReskinProfile we created eariler exampleModProfile.Add(keepSkin);

+	// This registers the reskin, so it will be taken into account by the engine considering other mods installed
-	// This should always be at the end of SceneLoaded exampleModProfile.Register();
+	// Reskins must be registered at some time during SceneLoaded exampleModProfile.Register();
 ```